glocurr2/outerspacebook/README.md

 # outerspace

 Basic simple application using Vue 3 composition API and Vite.
+A working example of this application can be seen at https//www.outerspacebook.com

 ## Customize configuration